JAL-code/google/README.md

 April 2022:

   Added a new folder for Tkinter.
 This is a self modivated effort to learn how to code GUIs with Python.
-I have add three outside sources for instructional material.
+I have added three outside sources for instructional material.

   The primary goal is develop a working stepped program that involves user interaction while processing a complex involved task.